sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - The Merkle proof verification logic must hash the Merkle leaf using the internal [`_getLeafHash` function](#function-_getleafhashsphinxleaf-memory-_leaf-internal-pure-returns-bytes32).
 - It must be impossible to reuse a signed Merkle root in a different `SphinxModuleProxy`.[^2]
 - It must be impossible to reuse a signed Merkle root in a different Gnosis Safe.[^3]
+- It must be impossible to initialize the `SphinxModule` implementation contract directly (i.e., it must only be initializable through a proxy).
+  - Rationale: This prevents the possibility that an attacker could take over an uninitialized `SphinxModule` implementation contract.
+- The `SphinxModuleProxy` must be initialized with a valid Gnosis Safe proxy and a valid Gnosis Safe singleton.[^4]
+  - Rationale: This prevents the user from mistakenly adding a `SphinxModuleProxy` to an incompatible Gnosis Safe, which could potentially lead to vulnerabilities in the Gnosis Safe.
 - All of the behavior described in this specification must apply to all [Gnosis Safe contracts supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/develop/specs/introduction.md#supported-gnosis-safe-versions).

 ## Function-Level Invariants